projectinnovatenewark/csx2/projects/motion.md

             server.login(email,password)

 6. It's time to create the message.
 First we store the "MIMEMultipart()" function in the variable "msg".
 We then define the 'From' and 'To' which will be the new email created and the sms gateway variable we defined earlier reapectively.
-We can set the 'Subject' as well to be "Fam Cam Alert".
+We can set the 'Subject' as well to be "FamCam Alert".

 After doing so, we will store the body of our message in a variable called "body".
 We will want to pass the timestamp from earlier into the body of the message as well.
 We can do this by setting a parameter in the "texter()" function and using f shorthand to pass it to the body.
 The "texter()" function will now look like the below: